 Breaches of Fiduciary Duties v Public Interest Duties

-Whilst a Director of a limited company may be perceived to some sense to be protected from personal liability, this does not protect a Director from irresponsible, negligent or fraudulent behaviour.
+While a director of a limited company may be perceived to some sense to be protected from personal liability, this does not protect a director from irresponsible, negligent or fraudulent behaviour.

-The grounds for issuing such proceedings, and the Court making a finding that the Director has been liable for misconduct, are numerous but most commonly found in a small amount of circumstances.
-Please see our webpage here which addresses some of the most common grounds for an allegation and finding of misconduct (although this list is not exhaustive).
+The grounds for issuing such proceedings, and the Court making a finding that the director has been liable for misconduct, are numerous but most commonly found in a small amount of circumstances.
+Read about some of the most common grounds for an allegation and finding of misconduct.

 Some of the most common allegations of misconduct can include: